-The National Métis Veterans’ Memorial Monument has been engraved in honour of all Métis veterans.
-The monument has taken years of planning and fundraising.
-It was first unveiled in July, 2014, marking the achievement of its installation at Batoche.
-The names of veterans have been collected over many years of research and collaboration with others as well as submissions from the friends and families of Métis veterans.
-While it is sad to acknowledge that thousands of Métis deserve the inscription, we are proud to honour and commemorate over 5,000 veterans with this first engraving on the monument.
-Fundraising for the monument’s upkeep and future engravings will be ongoing so veterans who are unknown to us at this time can be added in years to come.
+The Gabriel Dumont Institute was proud to honour and commemorate more than 5,000 veterans with this first engraving on the monument.
+Fundraising for the monument’s upkeep and future engravings is ongoing, so veterans who are unknown to us at this time can be added in years to come.
 The monument will forever be a place to pay our respects to Métis servicemen and servicewomen.

 If you are looking up many names, you can print out the following .pdf to write the column locations of the veterans you’re searching for in one place: Métis Veterans’ Memorial Monument Column Locator.

-NOTE: The Institute does not conduct genealogical research.
 Links to Metis veteran information can be found here: Métis Veterans Genealogical Information.

 Additional Engraving of names for the Métis Veterans Memorial Monument